ProteinsWebTeam/interpro7-client/README.md

 -   `npm i` (or `npm install`) to install all dependencies

--   Create a configuration file `config.yml` at the root of the project (see `config.yml.example` for an example)
+-   Create configuration file `config.yml` at the root of the project (see `config.yml.example` for an example)

 Development